 Connection Pool

 A connection pool is a cache of reusable database connections.
 It allows serving many HTTP requests using few database connections.
+Every request to an API resource borrows a connection from the pool to start a transaction.

-If all the connections are being used, a new connection is added to the pool.
+• If all the connections are being used, a new connection is added.
 The pool can grow until it reaches the db-pool size.
+Note that it’s pointless to set this higher than the max_connections setting in your database.

 Connection lifetime